udacity/dsnd-supervised-learning-algorithms-lesson/README.md

 ## Overview of Exercises

-The repo contains the following exercises:
+The repo contains the following demos and exercises:
+- Learning basic linear regression in scikit-learn
-- Predict a patient's diabetes desease progression from different health indicators such as body mass index, age, blood pressure etc.
+- Predicting a patient's diabetes desease progression from different health indicators such as body mass index, age, blood pressure etc
+- Overfitting in decision trees
-- Classify different flower types using a decision tree classifier.
+- Classifying different flower types using a decision tree classifier

 ## Dependencies